perticascatalin/Learning/DPML/mcsp.md

 |C-E|major third (2 tones)|3M|2|
 |...|...|...|

-**Important Note**: Even if the number of steps in an interval are equal (eg. both 2+ and 3m are 1 tone + 1 semitone long), their quality might differ and therefore their sound effect as well.
+**Note 1**: Even if the number of steps in an interval are equal (eg. both 2+ and 3m are 1 tone + 1 semitone long), their quality might differ and therefore their sound effect as well.
 This is where the distinction between an interval's quantity vs. quality appears.

 [More on intervals quality](https://www.earmaster.com/wiki/music-memos/what-are-intervals-in-music.html) - Perfect, Diminished, Augmented, Major & Minor